 The ISIF Asia Secretariat supports a networking strategy among all the recipients based on common interests.
 A mailing list has been created to promote information sharing and networking among the recipients.
 A social media networking strategy requires recipients to share updates and promote their initiatives mainly on Facebook and Twitter.

 Ownership of the project idea and materials will remain with the recipients of the ISIF Asia funds.
 All project reports are published under a Creative Commons Attribution-ShareAlike 4.0 International License.

-Calls for grant proposals and award nominations open annually, but there is no specific calendar to follow.
+Calls for grant proposals open annually, but there is no specific calendar to follow.
 If you want to apply for the next one, please register to receive the official announcements, so your organization will have enough time to prepare accordingly.
 To register, just add your contact details to the form on the homepage.